Department of Culture, Society and Justice

 ANTH 522 Contemporary Pacific Northwest Indians (3 credits)

-This course is intended to impart and understanding of the vitality and rich diversity of contemporary Pacific Northwest American Indian societies, their histories, and their literatures, e. g. , in the arts and expressive culture, in governmental affairs both indigenous and external, in economics, ecological relations and natural resources, in health care, and in family, social and religious life, in oral traditions, in world views and cultural values.
+, RELS 422.
+This course is intended to impart an understanding of the vitality and rich diversity of contemporary Pacific Northwest American Indian societies, their histories, and their literatures, e. g. , in the arts and expressive culture, in governmental affairs both indigenous and external, in economics, ecological relations and natural resources, in health care, and in family, social and religious life, in oral traditions, in world views and cultural values.
 This understanding is inclusive of both indigenous cultural, as well as contact-historical, expressions.
 An understanding of Tribal sovereignty and its varied meanings is key to this outcome.
 ANTH 422 is cooperative: open to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 ANTH 528 Social and Political Organization (3 credits)